 Pulitzer Prize-winning author Edward Larson explored Antarctica extensively for his latest book, An Empire of Ice: Scott, Shackleton, and the Heroic Age of Antarctic Science.
 He has held the Fulbright Program's John Adams Chair in American Studies and participated in the National Science Foundation's Antarctica Artists and Writers Program.
 Edward has written nearly a dozen books, including Summer for the Gods, which won a Pulitzer Prize in 1998.

 Kent Kobersteen joined the National Geographic magazine staff as a picture editor and became Director of Photography and Senior Editor, positions which he held for seven years.
 He currently conducts photographic workshops and lectures internationally on the philosophy, ethics, and business of photojournalism.
 Before coming to National Geographic, Kent spent 18 years at the Minneapolis Tribune, where he served for 16 years as a staff photographer and two years as editor of the Tribune’s Sunday magazine.
 His photographic work has taken him to more than 85 countries.
-Kent has been a featured expert on National Geographic expeditions to Norway and Arctic Svalbard, the South Atlantic and Antarctica, as well as on the Society’s Around the World by Private Jet expedition.
-He is a five-time recipient of the prestigious National Magazine Award for photography.
+Kent has been a featured expert on National Geographic expeditions on the South Atlantic and Antarctica, as well as on the Society’s Around the World by Private Jet expedition.
+During Kent's tenure at the National Geographic the magazine was a five-time recipient of the prestigious National Magazine Award for photography.

 When Peter Hillary first climbed Mount Everest in 1990, he and his father, Sir Edmund Hillary—who made the first ascent of Mount Everest in 1953—became the first father and son to reach the summit of the world's highest mountain.
 Among Peter's 40 mountaineering expeditions, he participated in a 2002 National Geographic-sponsored ascent and film on Mount Everest.
 He is the author of six books on mountaineering and does charitable work to assist the local people of the Mount Everest region in Nepal.